unionai/unionai-docs/source/core-concepts/actors.md

 # Actors

-The Actors feature allows you to reuse containers between tasks that need to maintain state.
-You can create an actor by instantiating the `ActorEnvironment` class, then use the actor name as a decorator on functions that require that environment.
+Actors allow you to reuse containers between functions that need to maintain state.
+You can create an actor by instantiating the [`ActorEnvironment`](../api/sdk/actor.actorenvironment.md) class, then use the actor name as a decorator on functions that require that environment.

 ## Examples